How To Get Sticker Residue Off Clothes

 1. Acetone Nail Polish Remover

-Acetone nail polish is generally safe for synthetic fabrics like polyester, acrylic, and nylon.
-However, avoid using them on natural textiles like cotton or wool and delicate fabrics like silk or satin.
+Important Tip: Acetone is generally safe for synthetic fabrics like polyester, acrylic, and nylon.
+However, avoid using it on natural fibers like cotton, wool, or delicate fabrics such as silk or satin to prevent damage.

 2. Soap and Water